How to Use the Rule of 72

 How the Rule of 72 Works

-Take 72 divided by the investment return (or interest rate your money will earn), and the answer tells you the number of years it will take to double your money.
+To use the rule, divide 72 divided by the investment return (or interest rate your money will earn).
+The answer will tell you the number of years it will take to double your money.

-- If your money is in a savings account earning 3 percent a year, it will take 24 years to double your money (72 / 3 = 24).
+- If your money is in a savings account earning 3% a year, it will take 24 years to double your money (72 / 3 = 24).

 - If your money is in a stock mutual fund that you expect will average 8% a year, it will take you nine years to double your money (72 / 8 = 9).

-The Rule of 72 can be useful as a teaching tool to illustrate the different needs and risks associated with short-term investing versus long-term investing.
+The Rule of 72 can be useful as a teaching tool to illustrate the risks and outcomes associated with short-term investing versus long-term investing.

-When it comes to investing, if your money is used to reach a short-term financial destination, it doesn’t much matter if you earn a 3 percent rate of return or an 8 percent rate of return.
+When it comes to investing, if your money is used to reach a short-term financial destination, it doesn’t much matter if you earn a 3% rate of return or an 8% rate of return.
 Since your destination is not that far off, the extra return won’t make much of a difference in how quickly you accumulate money.

 It helps to look at this in real dollars.
 Using the Rule of 72, you saw that an investment earning 3% doubles your money in 24 years; one earning 8% in nine years.
 A big difference, but how big is the difference after just one year?